HcashOrg/hcwiki/docs/wallet/hcwalletAPI.md

 ###### Result (account != "*"):

-n.nnn (numeric) The balance of 'account' valued in decred
+n.nnn (numeric) The balance of 'account' valued in hcd

 Result (account = "*"):
-n.nnn (numeric) The balance of all accounts valued in decred
+n.nnn (numeric) The balance of all accounts valued in hcd

 #### getbestblockhash